hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `upgrade_mode` - (Optional) Specifies how Upgrades (e.g. changing the Image/SKU) should be performed to Virtual Machine Instances.
 Possible values are `Automatic`, `Manual` and `Rolling`.
 Defaults to `Manual`.
 Changing this forces a new resource to be created.

--> **NOTE:** If rolling upgrades are configured and running on a Linux Virtual Machine Scale Set, they will be cancelled when Terraform tries to destroy the resource.
+-> **Note:** If rolling upgrades are configured and running on a Linux Virtual Machine Scale Set, they will be cancelled when Terraform tries to destroy the resource.

 * `user_data` - (Optional) The Base64-Encoded User Data which should be used for this Virtual Machine Scale Set.